AmigoAppAI/amigo-cli/docs/source/user/configuration.rst

 input_style
 ^^^^^^^^^^^

-A list of key-value pairs defining a custom `Pygment Style <https://pygments.org/docs/styledevelopment/>`_ to style the Mentat prompt.
+A list of key-value pairs defining a custom `Pygment Style <https://pygments.org/docs/styledevelopment/>`_ to style the Amigo prompt.

 .. code-block:: json